IQSS/dataverse/doc/sphinx-guides/source/developers/selinux.rst

 Introduction
 ------------

-The ``shibboleth.te`` file below that is mentioned in the :doc:`/installation/shibboleth` section of the Installation Guide was created on CentOS 6 as part of https://github.com/IQSS/dataverse/issues/3406 but may need to be revised for future versions of RHEL/CentOS (pull requests welcome!).
-The file is versioned with the docs and can be found in the following location:
+The :download:`shibboleth.te <../_static/installation/files/etc/selinux/targeted/src/policy/domains/misc/shibboleth.te>` file that is mentioned in the :doc:`/installation/shibboleth` section of the Installation Guide was created on CentOS 6 as part of https://github.com/IQSS/dataverse/issues/3406 but may need to be revised for future versions of RHEL/CentOS (pull requests welcome!).
+The file is versioned with the docs and here is the current content of it:

-``doc/sphinx-guides/source/_static/installation/files/etc/selinux/targeted/src/policy/domains/misc/shibboleth.te``

 .. literalinclude:: ../_static/installation/files/etc/selinux/targeted/src/policy/domains/misc/shibboleth.te
    :language: text